Miaoli County: History

 Evidence of settlement in Miaoli dates back a thousand years.
 Many archaeological artifacts have been found showing that during the prehistoric era, people lived in the river terrace.
-They mainly led an agriculture life and engaged in hunting and fishing for their extra food source.
-About a thousand years ago, an indigenous group Taokas settled here.
+They mainly led an agriculture life and engaged in hunting and fishing for extra food.
+About a thousand years ago, an indigenous group of Taokas people settled here.

 In the mid-17th century, Han Chinese began to migrate into the area, beginning a gradual process of deforestation and establishment of permanent settlement sites.
-The prior inhabitants of Miaoli were either assimilated into the dominant Han population, or migrated deeper into the mountainous range.
-After several hundred years, Miaoli had become the home of people from different origins, such as Hakka, Hoklo, Atayal and Saisiyat.
+Most inhabitants of Miaoli assimilated into the dominant Han population or migrated deeper into the mountainous areas.
+After several hundred years, Miaoli had become the home of people from different origins, such as the Hakka, Hoklo, Atayal and Saisiat peoples.